ADVRHumanoids/nicla_vision_ros/README.md

       (e.g. `enable_imu:=true enable_range:=true enable_audio:=true enable_audio_stamped:=false enable_camera_compressed:=true enable_camera_raw:=true`), and
     - on which socket port (default `receiver_port:=8002`).

-    Once you run it, you will be ready for receiving the sensors data transmitted by the board, so now you can move ahead to point **[2.
-Arduino Nicla Vision setup](#2-arduino-nicla-vision-setup)**.
+    Once you run it, you will be ready for receiving the sensors data

+## Simulated board
 - For simulating the Arduino Nicla Vision in Gazebo and Rviz:
      ```bash
     $ roslaunch nicla_vision_ros nicla_sim.launch <optional arguments>